 Delivered through a combination of distance learning materials and intensive schools, our course allows a flexible approach to study in a supportive environment.
 Our course material is highly relevant and practical for working in the marine industry.
 You will be encouraged to reflect on the industrial relevance of the modules in relation to your work.

-The courses are operated by the Marine Technology Education Consortium (MTEC), a consortium of four UK universities.
+The courses are operated by the Marine Technology Education Consortium (MTEC), a consortium of leading UK universities.

 Each pathway has compulsory modules, but the number will vary depending on the relevant stream and qualification.
 Each contain the following format: